 Skip to playerSkip to main content

 The Calanques National Park in southern France is known for its beauty.
-But recently, it was discovered that the soil there is contaminated with heavy metals.
-Now, a big cleanup is starting.
+But the soil there is contaminated with heavy metals from years of industrial work.
+Now, authorities have started a major cleanup of the site.

 Transcript